numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

    This is equivalent to the buffer object structure in Python up to the ptr member.
-On 32-bit platforms (*i.e.* if :cdata:`NPY_SIZEOF_INT` == :cdata:`NPY_SIZEOF_INTP` ) or in Python 2.5, the len member also matches an equivalent member of the buffer object.
-It is useful to represent a generic single- segment chunk of memory.
+On 32-bit platforms (*i.e.* if :cdata:`NPY_SIZEOF_INT` == :cdata:`NPY_SIZEOF_INTP`), the len member also matches an equivalent member of the buffer object.
+It is useful to represent a generic single-segment chunk of memory.

    .. code-block:: c